 4. Heart Health

-Due to oatmeal’s powerful support of healthy cholesterol levels, it also reduces heart disease!
+Due to oatmeal’s powerful support of healthy cholesterol levels, it can also reduce heart disease risk!

 The FDA allows products containing at least 750mg of beta-glucans (those fibers that help to support lipid levels) to be labeled as heart healthy.
-For best results buy oat flour that is made from organic rolled oats like Arrowhead Mills Organic Oat Flour.
+When selecting oat flour, look for options made from organic rolled oats like Arrowhead Mills Organic Oat Flour for optimal results.

-Not only does the fiber in oats help with weight management, cholesterol, heart health, and blood sugar control, but it also nourishes your gut!
+Not only does the fiber in oats help with weight management, cholesterol, heart health, and blood sugar control, but oats can also nourish your gut!
 Oats are a prebiotic that help to feed probiotics.
 Think of prebiotics as the fuel for your probiotics!
 They work together to support a healthy colony of bacteria.
 Having a healthy gut reduces the risk of excess inflammation, digestive disorders, and disease.
 The absolute best oats for your gut are Arrowhead Mills Organic Steel Cut Oats.

 Millet doesn’t refer to a single type of grain, rather it refers to a small group of seeded grasses.
 It was originally domesticated in Northern China in 6000 BC.
 In the United States, it is most commonly used to feed pets, livestock, and birds but for other regions like Asia and Africa, millet is a daily food staple.
 A major perk of millet is that it has a low carbon footprint since it can withstand high temperatures without much water.
 There are four different types of millet grown in the United States, foxtail, pearl, proso, and Japanese Barnyard.
 However, proso is the only type available for human consumption.